Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: A concrete evanescent plane wave approximation set

 The numerical recipe consists, for each \(P \in \mathbb{N}\), in generating a sequence of sampling node sets in the parametric domain \(Y\)

-using one's preferred sampling strategy such that \(|\mathbb{Y}_{P,M}| = M\) for all \(M \in \mathbb{N}\) and the sequence \(\mathbb{Y}_{P}\) converges (in a suitable sense) to the density \(\rho_{N(P)}\) defined in~\eqref{eq:density-function} as \(M\) tends to infinity.
+using one's preferred sampling strategy such that \(|\mathbb{Y}_{P,M}| = M\) for all \(M \in \mathbb{N}\) and the sequence \(\mathbb{Y}_{P}\) converges (in a suitable sense) to the density \(\rho_{P}\) defined in~\eqref{eq:density-function} as \(M\) tends to infinity.
 The sampling method could be a deterministic, a random or even a quasi-random strategy, see Section~\ref{sec:numerics}.
 The sets are not assumed to be nested.

-This choice of evanescent plane wave parameters is a major difference from the heuristic~\cite[Eq.~(5)]{Huybrechs2019} where the parameters are chosen in order to approximate solutions defined in a rectangle containing the physical domain of interest (\(B_{1}\) in our case).
+This choice of EPW parameters is a major difference from the heuristic choice described in~\cite[Eq.~(5)]{Huybrechs2019} where the parameters are chosen in order to approximate solutions defined in a rectangle containing the physical domain of interest (\(B_{1}\) in our case).